SEL-Columbia/modelrunner/README.md

 - Workers

-   Servers that performs model runs as jobs
+    Servers that perform model runs as jobs

 - Model